jorshi/latex/_posts/2020-05-25-what-is-jekyll-latex-origin.md

 ---
-title: What Is jekyll-latex?
+title: What Is jekyll-latex origin?
 author: John Doe
 layout: post
 ---

-{: .abstract}
+{% abstract %}
 This project is called jekyll-latex.
 It allows you to write markdown posts using the Jekyll framework with the beautiful typography of <span class="latex">L<span>a</span>T<span>e</span>X</span> and the MathJax library so you can render gorgeous equations like this one below:
 $$ J(\theta) =\frac{1}{2m}
 [\sum^m_{i=1}(h_\theta(x^{(i)}) -
 y^{(i)})2 + \lambda\sum^n_{j=1}\theta^2_j $$
+{% endabstract %}

 ```
 {% raw %}